Deliveroo dives 30% as London debut of the decade turns sour | Business

 Fabian de Smet, head of investment banking at Berenberg, called it a "sector problem".
 "Investors are turning away from the work-at-home play and putting their money into the economic recovery play.
 Deliveroo got caught in the middle of a huge rotation.
 It was the last IPO of the old COVID world," he said.

-Having hit a low of 271 pence, the stock recovered to 292 pence by 1415 GMT.
-It was still down 25%, making it the worst first-day performance for a sizeable London IPO - above 1 billion pounds - on record, markets platform Dealogic said.
+Having hit a low of 271 pence, the stock recovered slightly to close the day at 287.45 pence.
+It was still down 26.3%, making it the worst first-day performance for a sizeable London IPO - above 1 billion pounds - on record, markets platform Dealogic said.
 Shares often rebound during their market debuts as the managing banks make use of the over-allotment, or greenshoe - a percentage of the offer reserved to stabilise the price.

 Deliveroo customers, who were allocated 50 million pounds of shares, are only able to trade on April 7, when unconditional trading begins.
-AMSTERDAM HIGH
+Finance minister Sunak said he was not embarrassed by the plunge in the shares, saying: "Gosh, no... share prices go up, share prices go down."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)